frostney/flockn/README.md

-snowflake
+Snowflake
 =========

-Micro-game engine for Processing
+Snowflake is a micro-game engine for Processing.

+Platforms:
+- Desktop
+- Android
+- Web (through Processing.js)